 First thing first, make sure all of your product details are clearly laid out in a tech pack.
 Include your design's flat sketches, bill of materials, colorway specs, POMs (Points of Measure) for your product in all sizes, plus the list of embellishments and branding artwork if it applies.

-Lastly, remember to add your desired quantity you are looking to produce.
+Lastly, remember to add the desired quantity you are looking to produce.
 This will help your manufacturer determine the cost per unit for producing the item.
-For this, you can add a quantity breakdown table in your tech pack.
+For this, you can add a quantity breakdown table to your tech pack.

 Step 2.
 Make a list of potential suppliers